yifanjiang/snoek/README.md

     * If multiple votes are created in the activity, multiple tables would be generated to describe:

-        a. one dimension data for each votes
+        - one dimension data for each votes

-        b. two dimension data for for possible combinations of any two of the votes
+        - two dimension data for for possible combinations of any two of the votes

     * All voters' favourite choice can be found by clicking 'Who vote what' link